BuvinduS/YOLO-speed-estimation/README.md

 ```
 > Note: The exact CUDA version (`cuXXX`) depends on your GPU and system configuration.

-> To check the CUDA version of a Nvidia GPU run `nvidia-smi` in a terminal.
+> To check the CUDA version of an Nvidia GPU run `nvidia-smi` in a terminal.

 ## Model Weights